t0pcart/ioslocationbypass/README.md

   Bypassing Life360 requires marking it as non-executable first, a tutorial on how to do this is included

-  This tool only unlaods the dameon and does not disable it, after a reboot the background location services will be restored
+  This tool only unloads the dameon and does not disable it, after a reboot background location services will be restored